housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 }
 {% endhighlight %}

-In the `ngOnInit` hook, we subscribe to the route data property and store `storiesType` into a component variable.

 {% highlight javascript %}
 ngOnInit() {
 // ...

+And finally, we subscribe to the route parameters and obtain the page number.
+We then fetch the list of stories using our data service.

 this.pageSub = this.route.params.subscribe(params => {
     this.pageNum = +params['page'] ? +params['page'] : 1;